National Institute of Technology, Tiruchirappalli: Governance

-The president of India is the ex officio visitor of all the NITs.
-The Council of NITSER (formerly NIT Council) works directly under the president and it includes the minister-in-charge of technical education in Central Government, the chairmen and the directors of all the NITs, the chairman of the University Grants Commission, the director-general of the Council of Scientific and Industrial Research, the directors of other selected central institutions of repute, members of Parliament, the joint council secretary of the Ministry of Education, nominees of the Central Government, the All India Council for Technical Education and the visitor.
+The Council of NITSER (formerly NIT Council) is the governing institution of NIT Trichy, and it includes the minister-in-charge of technical education in the Central Government, the chairmen and the directors of all the NITs, the chairman of the University Grants Commission, the director-general of the Council of Scientific and Industrial Research, the directors of other selected central institutions of repute, members of Parliament, the joint council secretary of the Ministry of Education, nominees of the Central Government, the All India Council for Technical Education, and the visitor.

-Below the NIT Council is each NIT's board of governors.
-The board of governors of each NIT consists of the chairman and ten members, which include government, industry, alumni and faculty representation.
+Below the NIT Council is the board of governors of NIT Trichy.
+The board of governors consists of the chairman and ten members, which include government, industry, alumni and faculty representation.

 The director serves under the board of governors and is the school's chief academic and executive officer.
 Academic policies are decided by its Senate, which is composed of some professors and other representatives.
 The Senate controls and approves the curriculum, courses, examinations, and results.
 Senate committees examine specific academic matters.
 The teaching, training, and research activities of various departments of the institute are periodically reviewed to maintain educational standards.
 The director is the ex officio chairman of the Senate.
 The deputy director is subordinate to the director.
 Together they manage the deans, heads of departments, the registrar, the president of the Students' Council, and the chairman of the Hall Management Committee.
 Deans and heads of departments in NITs are administrative postings rather than career paths.
 Faculty members serve as deans and heads of departments for limited periods, typically two to three years, then returning to regular faculty duties.
 The registrar is the chief administrative officer and overviews day-to-day operations.
 Below the head of department, are the various faculty members (professors, assistant professors, and lecturers).
 The warden serves under the chairman of the Hall Management Committee.